aaronmansfield5/aaronmansfield5/README.md

 ### Embracing dotNET & C#

 I looked into nearby colleges and found that my current college offers an A-Level course that teaches dotNET & C#.
 I seized the opportunity and applied, and within a month, I was accepted.

+### Diving into Full-Stack and Software Development

-Fast forward two years, and now I'm here on GitHub, sharing everything I learn and create!
+My experiences with both front-end and back-end technologies led me to explore full-stack development.
+With a strong foundation in web and software development, I'm now adept at creating comprehensive, end-to-end solutions for various projects.
+My passion for coding continues to grow as I constantly learn and innovate in the realm of full-stack and software development.
+Fast forward a year, and now I'm here on GitHub, sharing everything I learn and create!

 ### Connect with me